 If we look at many of the ways network path functions are achieved today, we find that many if not most of them fall short the standard set up by the questions above.
-Too often, they rely on information being sent without limiting the scope of distribution or providing any negotiation or consent.
+Too often, they send unnecessary information or fail to limit the scope of distribution or providing any negotiation or consent.